How far would you go to be able to smile?

 Still, some parents prefer to wait until their children are older and can participate in the decision.

 “If families want to wait, that’s perfectly fine,” says Zuker.
-“Sometimes when a kid is nine or ten they look in the mirror and say, ‘You know, I really want this surgery.’
+“Sometimes when a kid is 9 or 10 they look in the mirror and say, ‘You know, I really want this surgery.’
 That’s the time to do it.”

 Which is what happened with Kevin.
 He was doing well, “even with that scar on his face, has always been popular at school,” says his mother.
 “He’s always been a happy kid.”

 But there were kids that made fun of him, she says.
-One day when he was about nine, he was sad.
+One day when he was about 9, he was sad.
 “I said, ‘What happened to you?’
 He said, ‘Some kids, they’re not my friends.
 They laugh at me because I look funny.’
 It was really hard for us as parents.”

 “We always wanted the surgery,” she says.
 “But we were told it was impossible.
 We had to wait to see how everything was changing.”

-At age ten, Kevin told his parents that he wanted to do what most people do without giving it a second thought.
+At age 10, Kevin told his parents that he wanted to do what most people do without giving it a second thought.
 He knew it would be a long, painful, difficult procedure, but it was one he wanted to undergo.

 “He’s very engaging, very motivated,” says Anne-Ashley Field, his occupational therapist at CHoP.
 “His goal, I wrote in my notes, was to have a symmetrical smile.”